Chess pieces sunset

 Planning considerations

-• As a result, a settlor retaining an interest in a trust will generally be chargeable tax on all income and gains arising in the trust.
+• As a result, a settlor retaining an interest in a trust will generally be chargeable to tax on all income and gains arising in the trust.

 • However, where the settlor qualifies and makes a claim, the FIG regime will apply to FIGs of the trust for the first four years of the settlor’s UK residence.